Affidavit of Support I-864

 Responsibilities as an I-864 Sponsor:

-Note: Divorce does NOT end the sponsorship obligation.
+Note: Divorce does NOT end your legal obligation.

 If the person you sponsored receives any “means-tested public benefits,” you may be held responsible for repaying the cost of those benefits to the agency that provided them.
 If you do not repay the debt, the agency can sue you in court to get the money owed.
 Any joint sponsors or household members whose income is used to meet the minimum income requirements are also legally responsible for financially supporting the sponsored immigrant.
 Be sure to read the Sponsor’s contract or statement on Form I-864 before signing.